MikeFoto/demo-docker_build/README.md

-# Demo for a docker build host
+# Demo for a docker Images build host

 # Setup